 • Christopher Jessup

-American composer and pianist Christopher Jessup is an award-winning artist of formidable prowess.
-Jessup has garnered international acclaim, with critics praising his “imaginative handling of atmosphere” [Fanfare Magazine] and “high standard of technique” [New York Concert Review].
-Furthermore, he has performed at Carnegie Hall countless times, soloed with distinguished orchestras across the globe, and collaborated with some of the finest artists and ensembles of our time.
+Multi award-winning composer and pianist Christopher Jessup is an artist of formidable prowess.
+Jessup has garnered acclaim for his “imaginative handling of atmosphere” [Fanfare] and his “high standard of technique” [New York Concert Review], cementing himself as one of the foremost composer-performers of his generation.

 • Richard E Brown

 Richard E. Brown, a native of New York State and has been active as a composer-arranger and music educator for many years.
 His training includes M.M. and D.M. degrees in composition from Florida State University, as well as a B.A. in music education from Central College, which named him a Distinguished Alumnus in 1983.
 His principal composition studies were with Carlisle Floyd, John Boda, and Charles Carter.
+He is a member of ASCAP and is represented in the catalogs of several trade publishers, as well as his personal imprint Dacker Music.

 • Mark G. Simon